 During a recent dinner and wine date I had with one of my very favorite women, Marie-Laure of Fournier PR+Consulting (who also happens to be French—surprise!), we got on the topic of French beauty—two words that here in the U.S. have slowly morphed into a sought-after aesthetic and, eek, don't hate me, a diluted, debatably basic category of beauty product.

-Not only have some French brands become so well known and popular they've virtually lost their foreign intrigue and sparkle, more upsettingly, there is an increasing number of new beauty brands attempting to ride the popular and ever-so-coveted French beauty bandwagon, but which are not, in fact, French.
+Not only have some French brands become so well known and popular they've virtually lost their foreign intrigue and sparkle, more upsettingly, but there is an increasing number of new beauty brands attempting to ride the popular and ever-so-coveted French beauty bandwagon, but which are not, in fact, French.
 Rather, they're French-inspired.
-(Or at least they're trying to be.)
+(Or at least, they're trying to be.)

 So, on the cusp of my own personal French Beauty Fatigue, FBF for short, I decided to pick Marie-Laure's mind on the real-real when it comes to French beauty—the lesser-known but very iconic products and brands we're not so familiar with here in the U.S., but sell at gangbuster rates across the pond.
 Intrigued?
 Keep scrolling for 12 must-have French brands you've probably never heard of and the specific best-selling product you should most definitely purchase from each.
 And yes, you're welcome!